Another woman accuses Chris Noth of sexual assault, calls on New York to change statute of limitations - ExBulletin

 Another woman accuses Chris Noth of sexual assault, calls on New York to change statute of limitations

-Another woman said she was sexually assaulted by Law & Order and Sex and the City star Chris Noth, becoming the fourth woman this month to lay charges against him.
+Another woman said she was sexually assaulted by Law & Order and Sex and the City star Chris Noth, becomingthe fourth woman this month to make allegationsagainst him.

 The woman, Lisa Gentile, a singer-songwriter who appeared Thursday to allege Noth assaulted her in 2002, is the first of her accusers to come out publicly.